Canine Health Issues the information you need...........

 All breeds have particular health problems that they are especially susceptible to, or that are hereditary in nature.
 Rottweilers are no exception!

-As with most large and giant breed dogs, Rottweilers are prone to joint/bone issues such as hip and elbow dysplasia and panosteitis.
+As with most large and giant breed dogs, Rottweilers are prone to joint/bone issues such as canine hip dysplasia and elbow dysplasia and panosteitis.
 Another canine health issue that is most often seen in large breeds is bloat (or torsion), and Rotties are at risk of this due to their size and deep-chested structure.

 In addition to the above, this breed seems to have more than it's fair share of canine heart disease, cancer, kidney problems and canine allergies.